 Interns will be invited to attend field trips/lectures at non-profit institutions and museums in the New York area that have been organized by the Internship Coordinator.
 In

 addition, interns may be asked to assist staff with special events, public programs, and

 Full-time, 12-month internships with stipends are offered for recent college graduates interested in pursuing a museum career.
 The focused departmental training is integrated with the fall, spring, and summer lecture series and complemented with financial provisions for the interns to create a research trip related to their field of interest.
+Additionally, monthly activities are designed specifically for this cohort to receive greater exposure to the museum and art fields.
 Twelve-month internships provide training in specific museum fields through close work with a professional staff member, familiarity with modern and contemporary art through seminars and discussions, and an educational program that exposes interns to the workings of the Museum as a whole, while considering the role of museums in the broader cultural context.

 Education at MoMA is made possible by a partnership with Volkswagen of America.